boazbk/crypto/lec_19_quantum.md

 There is something weird about quantum mechanics.
 In 1935 [Einstein, Podolsky and Rosen (EPR)](http://plato.stanford.edu/entries/qt-epr/) tried to pinpoint this issue by highlighting a previously unrealized corollary of this theory.
-It was already realized that the fact that quantum measurement collapses the state to a definite aspect yields  the _uncertainty principle_, whereby if you measure a quantum system in one orthogonal basis, you will not know how it would have measured in an incohrent basis to it (such as position vs. momentum).
+It was already realized that the fact that quantum measurement collapses the state to a definite aspect yields  the _uncertainty principle_, whereby if you measure a quantum system in one orthogonal basis, you will not know how it would have measured in an incoherent basis to it (such as position vs. momentum).
-What EPR showed was that quantum mechanics results in so called "spooky action at a distance" where if you have a system of two particles then measuring one of them would instantenously effect the state of the other.
+What EPR showed was that quantum mechanics results in so called "spooky action at a distance" where if you have a system of two particles then measuring one of them would instantaneously effect the state of the other.
 Since this "state" is just a mathematical description,  as far as I know the EPR paper was considered to be a thought experiment showing troubling aspects of quantum mechanics, without bearing on experiment.
 This changed when in 1965 John Bell showed an actual experiment to test the predictions of EPR and hence pit intuitive common sense against the predictions of quantum mechanics.
 Quantum mechanics won.